-The HEIDENHAIN OPC UA NC Server requires three different types of certificates.
-The server and the client need two of them, the so-called application instance certificates, in order to establish a secure connection.
+The OPC UA NC Server requires three different types of certificates.
+The server and the client need two of them, the application instance certificates, in order to establish a secure connection.
 The third certificate (user certificate) is required for authorization and for starting a session with specific user permissions.

-If at least one of the options 56 to 61 is active, then, when booting for the first time, the control creates the server certificate as part of a self-generated certificate chain.
+If at least one software option is active for the OPC UA NC Server, the control will generate the server certificate as a part of a self-generated certificate chain during the first start-up.